Real adjoint orbits of special linear groups: Introduction

 Here we ask a related problem that comes from the natural action of a Lie group $G$ on its Lie algebra $\g$ by adjoint representation.
 When $G$ is a linear Lie group, the above action is given by conjugation, i.e., $ {\rm Ad}(g)X:=gXg^{-1}$.
 An element $X\in \g$ is called $ {\rm Ad}_G$-real if $-X =gXg^{-1} $ for some $g\in G$.
-An $ {\rm Ad}_G$-real element $X$ is called strongly $ {\rm Ad}_G$-real if $-X = \tau X \tau^{-1} $ for some involution ( i.e., element of order at most two) $\tau\in G$, compare \cite[Definition 1.1]{GM}.
+An $ {\rm Ad}_G$-real element $X$ is called strongly $ {\rm Ad}_G$-real if $-X = \tau X \tau^{-1} $ for some involution $\tau\in G$, compare \cite[Definition 1.1]{GM}.
 Observe that if $X\in \g$ is $ {\rm Ad}_G$-real, then $\exp X$ is real in $G$.
 This notion may be thought of as an infinitesimal analogue of the classical reality for Lie algebras.
-The investigation of the adjoint orbits in a semi-simple Lie group is an active area of research in differential geometry, see the survey \cite{CoM}, and relatively recent article \cite{Mc}.
-The above problem may be restated as the problem to classify the `real' and `strongly real' adjoint orbits of semi-simple Lie groups.
-There are many directions of research on adjoint orbits, see \cite{ABB} from symplectic geometry point of view, \cite{CM}, \cite{BCM}, \cite{BCM2} from a topological point of view.
+The investigation of the adjoint orbits in a semi-simple Lie group is an active area of research in differential geometry; see the survey \cite{CoM} and relatively recent article \cite{Mc}.
+The above problem may be restated as the problem of classifying the `real' and `strongly real' adjoint orbits of semi-simple Lie groups.
+There are many directions of research on adjoint orbits; see \cite{ABB} for a symplectic geometry point of view, \cite{CM, BCM, BCM2} for a topological point of view.
 Nevertheless, we have not seen any literature where such reality or reversibility problems have been addressed so far.

+For a Lie group $G$ with Lie algebra $\g$, a natural problem following \cite[Definition 1.1]{GM} is classification of the $ {\rm Ad}_{{ G }}$-real elements in $\g$.
+The unipotent real and strongly real classes in classical Lie groups have been classified in \cite{GM} via classification of the $ {\rm Ad}_{{ G }}$-real and strongly $ {\rm Ad}_{{ G }}$-real nilpotent elements in classical Lie algebras.
+This notion has also been used in \cite{GLM1} to classify the reversible and strongly reversible affine transformations.